 Find out how these ultra-effective bee-made products can up the ante in your daily beauty and wellness regimen.

 Let’s start with the basics — aka, honey.
 While it might be one of the most well-known and widely-used bee products on the planet, there is a lot more to honey than meets the eye (or taste buds).
 According to Veeder, everyone should, at the very least, use pure, raw, unpasteurized honey in their daily routine for both its health and beauty benefits.
 “The key is to buy honey that has been extracted ethically by a beekeeper [not wild gathered honey], spun, and bottled using no heat, as heat kills many of the key nutrients in honey.”
-For safe measure, Veeder recommends shopping at your local farmer’s market so you can meet the beekeeper, know for sure where your honey came, and ensure it is pure and has not been mixed with other sugary syrups.
+For safe measure, Veeder recommends shopping at your local farmer’s market so you can meet the beekeeper, know for sure where your honey came and ensure it is pure and has not been mixed with other sugary syrups.

 As far as wellness benefits are concerned, honey is definitely that “spoonful of sugar” we can all use a bit more of.
 “Take a teaspoon of raw honey every morning to help strengthen your immune system,” Veeder recommends.
 In addition, honey has hydrogen peroxide properties, as it “contains an enzyme called glucose oxidase, which is secreted by the hypopharyngeal glands of bees.”
 This substance converts itself into hydrogen peroxide, making it a beneficial antiseptic.

 With its astounding health benefits, it should come of no surprise that honey is one of the most beneficial beauty ingredients on the market.
 “Honey is a natural moisturizer and is full of antioxidants,” explains Debra Jaliman, M.D., a board-certified dermatologist in New York City.
 Considered a humectant — meaning it actually draws in moisture to the skin — honey can be very hydrating; therefore, it is one ingredient you do not want to skip if you have dry skin.
-In addition, the antioxidants found in honey can not only protect the skin from environmental aggressors, but also help reverse some premature signs of aging like fine lines, wrinkles and dullness.
+In addition, the antioxidants found in honey can not only protect the skin from environmental aggressors but also help reverse some premature signs of aging like fine lines, wrinkles and dullness.

 Since bees pollinate various plants, there are a variety of honey types available.
 Hawaiian White Honey (you can find it in Sunday Riley A+ High-Dose Retinoid Serum) has a much more mild taste than traditional dark honey, but it can offer a host of benefits.
 According to Dr. Alissia Zenhausern, NMD, a naturopathic physician at NMD Wellness of Scottsdale, Hawaiian White Honey is “an extreme antioxidant and also contains phytonutrients [aka, plant-sourced nutrients] that are necessary for healthy skin.”
 On top of that, “the antioxidant properties found in white honey also help with skin repair and wound healing.”

-Royal Jelly is a beneficial bee product and considered the holy grail of health and beauty.
+Royal jelly is a beneficial bee product and considered the holy grail of health and beauty.
 So powerful, it is “one of the only natural materials that science has never been able to fully replicate in the lab,” explains Veeder.
-On the wellness side of the spectrum, Royal Jelly contains 17 amino acids, eight of which “are essential ones that our body does not produce.”
+On the wellness side of the spectrum, royal jelly contains 17 amino acids, eight of which “are essential ones that our body does not produce.”
 It also has beneficial sugar, fats and protein.

 Propolis, rich in vitamins, minerals and amino acids, is considered another “wonder” ingredient made by bees.
 And, much like the others, it too contains powerful healing benefits.
 “Made from the resin of trees combined with beeswax and bee secretion, propolis has antibacterial, antiviral, antifungal and anti-inflammatory properties,” notes Veeder.
-It’s been used in medicine for so long that it was once a step in the ancient Egyptians’ embalming process.
+It has been used in medicine for so long that it was once a step in the ancient Egyptians’ embalming process.

 According to Jaliman, propolis is also considered a natural antibiotic that “helps to prevent skin infections by inhibiting bacteria.